 BARRIERS TO LEARNING AND PROGRESS SUPPORT PROJECTED COSTING Identified gaps in learning / misconceptions within the core subjects.
 Intervention groups to support children who need to make accelerated progress across the curriculum.
 Full time TA in each class: £18,607 per year (32.5 hours a week) Prep and reading support is needed to ensure that pace is maintained.
 Prep and reading support in a club setting.
 2 afterschool club staff: £2851 x 2 per year.
-Emotional wellbeing is low and affecting motivation to work hard and engage in lessons - Music lessons (small group and 1.1) to support children who show a talent within music 1 30 minute lesson per week £15.75 per week per pupil
+Emotional wellbeing is low and affecting motivation to work hard and engage in lessons - celebration of talents to boost well-being.
+Music lessons (small group and 1.1) to support children who show a talent within music 1 30 minute lesson per week £15.75 per week per pupil All children who need support identified with class provision Maps in place to ensure 'every child matters'.
+The employment of a SENCO and Intervention Lead Practitioner enabling the tight analysis and detailed provision mapping for children who need focused support - acting as a 'Pupil Premium Champion' 2019 (1/2 day UP teacher) Cost of 1 day per week SENCo £11407 a year CPOMS subscription £680 a year